Zatfer17/kowalski-core/README.md

   - `Storage & File Formats > Note Metadata Settings > Modified Field` = `updated`
 - Seamlessly sync notes across devices

+## Principles
+- Taking notes should be fast
+- Notes should be in markdown format
+- Notes are identified by their name
+- Notes default name should be the creation timestamp
+- Folders are forbidden
+- Tags are used for categorisation

 ## Roadmap
 - [ ] Make website
 - [ ] Use GitHub actions to run URL/YouTube parsing from mobile
 - [ ] Use GitHub actions to run kaboom from mobile or defer from cli
 - [ ] Implement Kaboom, with question.
 RAG capability could be implemented relying on tags for document similarity
-- [ ] Implement Init with gitPython to clone .kowalski repo
+- [ ] Implement Init to clone .kowalski repo
-- [ ] Implement Show with regular expression or keyword to search
 - [ ] Implement script for Obsidian migration

 ## Known issues